coderefinery/manuals/lesson-design.md

 You can think of why people should feel emotionally connected to your material - maybe it's too much to expect people to get emotionally invested, but if you try for that, you'll end somewhere better.
+**Most people don't attend our courses to learn a skill.
+They attend because they think it will help their other work.**

 Try to design around tasks and exercises which your audience will care about.
 For example, don't say "here are some shell commands", but